Kiccefree3105/MengqiHu-dissertation/README.md

 # MengqiHu-dissertation
+# The TSA_max_min_mean.xlsx file contains the calculated 100000 TAS daily max, min and mean data from the CLUM output.
+The corresponding code is ERP_max_min_mean.ipynb
 #·The TSA_max_min_mean.xlsx file contains the calculated 100000 TAS daily max, min and mean data from the CLUM output.
 The corresponding code is ERP_max_min_mean.ipynb
 #·The ERP_autoML.ipynb is the code for train the model using FLAML, the corresponding model is save as ERP_automl_model.pkl
 #·The ERP_ML_MLP.ipynb is the code for train the DL model using MLP, the corresponding model is save as ERP_mlp_regressor.pth